 - Bike Shelf – A bike shelf is different than what I mentioned above with a horizontal shelf mount.
 This is a complete shelf compartment with several storage areas for smaller stuff and one big part where a bicycle can be kept.
 I’ve seen this once, and my conclusion is that it looks amazing, but it’s high maintenance and probably has to be custom-made.

 Is It Bad to Hang a Bike by Its Wheel?

 There are still some people who believe that if you hang a bike by its wheel, you will damage the wheel.
 Dozens of experts said over the years that it’s completely safe, which in my experience is true.
 I’ve been hanging bikes this way at home and at the bike shop where I work for years.
 However, I noticed some small issues which I want to talk about in detail.

-Can the Rim Get Damaged When a Bike is Hanged by Its Wheel?
+Can the Rim Get Damaged When a Bike is Hung by Its Wheel?

 I’ve seen claims that hanging a bike this way is bad because all the weight is on a single point of the rim.
 That is completely false.
 That would be correct if we didn’t have tensioned spokes.
 The sole purpose of spokes is to get rid of tension applied to the rim and transfer it all to the spokes.
 That’s why unless we hit the rim really, really hard, it’s always spokes that break before the rim does.
 And we are talking about forces that would equal 500 pounds of weight while the average bike is around 30 pounds.

 Your average wheel in normal circumstances absolutely can’t be damaged by hanging the bike by its wheels.
 However, we can’t strictly claim that it can’t get damaged when there is one situation when it actually can, which I know from experience.
 There is also a wheel type that shouldn’t even be hung like this.